jliu-ut/jliu-ut.github.io/_publications/research.md

 * Presented at 2021 AAA Annual Meeting, 2021 CAAA Annual Meeting, 2021 TADC

 ### 4. FOMC Meetings and Analysts' Target-Price Forecasts (with Ole-Kristian Hope and Mingyue Zhang)
+* Presented at the Joint Ph.D.
+Program Consortium at HEC Montreal, 2023 AAA Annual Meeting

 ## Work in Progress